What are Oxalates in Plants? Health Considerations

 Plants have defence and transport mechanisms, they are not like animals that can run and hide from their prey but rather they must stay in one place and defend themselves with plant toxins against predators, they must also spread, so use animals and humans to spread their seed through hitchhiking on animal hair and fur to indigestible seeds passing through the gastrointestinal tract and depositing through faecal matter in other parts of the land.

 Modern humans have enjoyed a plethora of foods without realising that this may not necessarily be healthy for the species.
-Through hybridisation, genetic modification, chemical fertilisers, herbicides, insecticides, and other pesticides monocultures have achieved feeding enormous amounts of people with less and less variety and more and more chemicals.
+Through hybridisation, genetic modification, chemical fertilisers, herbicides, insecticides, and other pesticides, monocultures have achieved feeding enormous amounts of people with less and less variety and more and more chemicals.

 Histamine, oxalates, salicylates, and the like are in many our plant foods and sometimes animal foods depending on cooking methods.
 Our 7 greatest food allergens include the plant and animal/fish kingdoms that we have eaten for eons.